Skip to main content

 For each of our investments, we request that management/our business partners sign up to an ESG undertaking as part of the shareholders agreement.
 Whilst this has always referred to fair treatment of employees with respect to remuneration and conditions of employment, in 2017 this was enhanced to include a reference to ensuring that modern slavery does not take place within the business and its operations, including its primary supply chain.
 Our investee companies are also required to notify us immediately of any serious social incident issue.

-In the event that we became aware of a heightened risk of modern slavery with respect to our own operations or any investment in our portfolio, then we would require the development of a clearly articulated action plan as to how that risk was to be addressed and eliminated.
+If we became aware of a heightened risk of modern slavery with respect to our own operations or any investment in our portfolio, then we would require the development of a clearly articulated action plan as to how that risk was to be addressed and eliminated.
 In all such scenarios our objective would be to have a zero tolerance of any form of modern slavery.

-In 2023, we will further strengthen our approach to managing modern slavery risk through the following activities:
+In 2024, we will further strengthen our approach to managing modern slavery risk through the following activities:

 • By continuing to raise the awareness and understanding of modern slavery and its effects, by facilitating real time training for our staff, particularly those who manage key supplier relationships.